mwvdev/berightthere-nodejs/README.md

 The REST API allows developers to write software that can check-in, submit GPS coordinates for a route and checkout.

-The Express JS application allows end users to view a consantly up-to-date overview of a route using Google Maps and web sockets.
+The Express JS application allows end users to view a constantly up-to-date overview of a route using Google Maps and web sockets.

+This is mostly a fun project for trying out Swagger, socket.io and ExpressJS.

 ## Requirements